essex-lab/ProtoMS/doc/.man/protoms.rst

 A GCsolute move is a Monte Carlo move on a single Gcsolute molecule.
 Each GCsolute move comprises the following steps

-1. A GCsolute molecule is randomly chosed from the set of loaded GCsolute molecules.
+1. A GCsolute molecule is randomly chosen from the set of loaded GCsolute molecules.
+The value of :math:`\theta` is examined; if it is set to 0 then another is chosen until the examined :math:`\theta` value is 1

 2. The GCsolute molecule is randomly translated and rotated around its center of geometry.
 If it attempts to leave the confines of its predefined cubic region then it experiences a huge energetic penalty, ensuring that the Metropolis move is rejected.